-Does the country have an investment guarantee scheme or offer political risk insurance that protects local investors when investing abroad?
+24 Does the country have an investment guarantee scheme or offer political risk insurance that protects local investors when investing abroad?
 If so, what are the qualifying criteria, substantive protections provided and the means by which an investor can invoke the protections?

 Relevant guarantee scheme Qualifying criteria, substantive protections provided and practical considerations Multilateral Investment Guarantee Agency Panama is a party to the Convention establishing the Multilateral Investment Guarantee Agency (MIGA), as approved by Law 19 of 8 January 1996.
 Under the terms of MIGA, for medium or long-term investments, Panamanian nationals may acquire political risk insurance in exchange for the payment of a premium.
 The insurance covers investments made in certain developing countries as long as the investments are financially viable, support the host country's developing goals, and meet MIGA's Policy on Social and Environmental Sustainability and anti-corruption and fraud standards.
-Due to the covid-19 pandemic, between 3 March and 3 August 2020, MIGA has been considering issuing guarantees covering more than US\$900 million in loans from different financial institutions to state-owned Panamanian banks such as Caja de Ahorros and Banco Nacional de Panamá.
-The state-owned banks have engaged in these loans to help the economy weather and rebuild from covid-19.
+Due to the covid-19 pandemic, between 3 March and 3 August 2020, MIGA issued guarantees covering more than USD 900 million in loans from different financial institutions to state-owned Panamanian banks such as Caja de Ahorros and Banco Nacional de Panamá .
 MIGA's guarantees are intended to be for a period of up to 15 years and are aimed to protect Caja de Ahorros and Banco Nacional de Panamá from the risk of Non-Honouring of Financial Obligations by a State-Owned Enterprise (NHFO-SOE).
 2